-- Safety & Body Mechanics
+Safety & Body Mechanics

-- Feeding & Diets (Therapeutic)
+Feeding & Diets (Therapeutic)

-- Personal Protective Equipment usage
+Personal Protective Equipment usage

-- Transfer of Patient to Wheel Chair
+Transfer of Patient to Wheel Chair

-Health Clinical Experience in designed to be used in conjunction with a Health Science Education course that includes a clinical specialization experience.
+Health Clinical Experience is designed to be used in conjunction with a Health Science Education course that includes a clinical specialization experience.
 Instructional content focuses on extending career preparation and technical skills associated with a previously selected clinical specialization.

 Medical Terminology introduces students to the language of medicine.
 Students will gain an understanding of basic elements, rules of building and analyzing medical words, and medical terms associated with the body as a whole.
 Utilizing a systems approach, students will define, interpret, and pronounce medical terms relating to structure and function, pathology, diagnosis, clinical procedures, oncology, and pharmacology.
 In addition to medical terms, common abbreviations applicable to each system will be interpreted.

-CPR & First Aid
+CPR & First Aid/AED

 Certified Direct Care Worker

-- Patient Care in Hospital
+Patient Care in Hospital & Assisted Living facilities

 Clinic and Doctor’s office

 Ability to lift 50 lbs.

-- Good Reading and Communication skills
+Reading and Communication skills